Culture of Azerbaijan: Karabakh carpets

-The Karabakh carpet, one of five major regional groups of Azerbaijani rugs, is named after the Karabakh region (present-day Nagorno-Karabakh and adjacent lowland territories).
-Karabakh carpets have 33 compositions.
-Due to the specifics of local wool, Karabakh carpets are characterized by thick, high, fluffy pile and vivid colours.
-They are divided into four groups: with or without medallions, namazlyk, and subject carpets.
-In the mountainous part of Karabakh, carpets were made in Malybeili, Muradkhanly, Dashbulakh, Jebrail, Goradis and a number of other villages.
+The Karabakh carpet is named after the Karabakh region (present-day Nagorno-Karabakh and adjacent lowland territories).

 Shirvan carpets

-Shirvan is one of Azerbaijan's most ancient regions.
+Shirvan is one of Azerbaijan's oldest regions.
 Carpet-weaving is widespread among sedentary and nomadic residents.
 The Shirvan school accounts for carpets manufactured in the following towns and villages: Shemaha, Maraza, Akhsu, and Kurdamir.
 The school has 25 compositions; Salyan carpets, with similar artistic and technical features, are also included.
 Shirvan carpets are characterized by intricate designs depicting everyday life, birds, and people.

 Novruz, other holidays, and symbols

 Novruz is a traditional Persian regional holiday, celebrating the New Year and spring, which is observed on the vernal equinox (March 21–22).
 It symbolizes renewal and fertility.

 Festivities, rooted in Zoroastrianism, resemble those in Iran.
 Preparations begin long before the holiday with housecleaning, tree-planting, dressmaking, egg-painting, and the baking of pastries such as shekerbura, pakhlava and local cuisine.
 Like other countries which celebrate Novruz, wheat is fried with raisins (kishmish) and nuts (govurga).
 Wheat sprouts (semeni) are essential.
 In recognition of fire-worshipping (an ancient Zoroastrian practice), every Tuesday of the four weeks before the holiday children jump over small bonfires and candles are lit (a tradition shared with Iran, where it is known as Chahar-shanbeh sori).
 On Novruz eve, the graves of relatives are visited and tended.
 That evening, the family gathers around the holiday table laid with Novruz dishes.
 The holiday lasts for several days, ending with dancing, music and sports.

 During the Soviet era, the celebration of Novruz was unofficial and sometimes prohibited.
 Since Azerbaijani independence, Novruz has been a public holiday.
 Each Tuesday of the preceding four weeks is devoted to one of the four elements: water, fire, earth and wind.

 Other public and traditional holidays include Ramadan, Women's Day, Ramazan Bayrami, Gurban Bayrami, Republic Day, Constitution Day, Victory Day, Armed Forces Day, Salvation Day, and Flag Day.
 In rural areas, harvests are celebrated.
 Commemorative and remembrance days include Black January, the commemoration of the Khojaly massacre, and the March Days.

 Symbols include the eight-pointed star combined with the fire element in the national emblem.
 The country's flag dates to the late Azerbaijan Democratic Republic.
 "Azərbaycan marşı", its national anthem, was written by Ahmad Javad with music by Uzeyir Hajibeyov.